krisbaranski/priority_grid/README.md

 #### Explanation

 This apps purpose is to specify the easy way, what your priorities in particular subject are (i.e. qualities, tasks, todos ...).
-When it comes that we have some subject to prioritize, it doesn't become obvious what is their right order.
-This app you clearify important properties as a list.
+When we have some subject to prioritize, it doesn't become obvious what is their right order.
+This app clearify important properties as a simple list.

-One can do it manually, as you can see on image above.
+Classical approach is to do it manually, as you can see on image above (priority matrix).
 It will take some work to fill all items on paper, compare and count them, replace items order.
 So, as you can see, its time consuming.

-Therefore this app is an easy tool to create a list and order your items.
-With a few clicks you will get your list prioritized.
+Therefore this app is an easy tool to create a list and order your items with a few clicks.

 The app go through a random loop of properties, showing them as pairs.
 There you can choose only one, which is more of value.
 It continue until all properties were meet once.